by Texas Homesteader ~

 Plus they offer up that sweet delight during our summer honey harvest as well.
-Around our area of NE Texas the honey harvest is usually done the first week in July.
+In our area of NE Texas the honey harvest is usually done the first week in July.

 After all the honey has been removed from the honeycomb we gather the wax into a large bucket.
 I cover the wax with water and swish it around a bit.
 Then I pour the water out through a small sieve to catch all the wax bits.

-Now it’s time to purify the wax.
-It’s come straight from the hive so it’s got hive trash in it – bee parts, and such.
-So I line a small strainer with a paper towel & put the non-purified pieces into it.
+Now it’s time to filter the wax.
+It’s come straight from the hive so it’s got hive trash in it – bee parts and such.
+So I line a small heatproof metal strainer with a paper towel & put the non-purified pieces into it.

 Melting Beeswax Is Serious Business, Use Caution!

 If you decide to try using your stove top or oven to purify beeswax, remember to use extreme caution.
-Never heat your beeswax directly on a heat source – it’s better to use a double boiler system.
-Keep the heat low & slow, never leave it unattended.
+Never heat your beeswax in a pot placed directly on a heat source!
+It’s safer to use a double boiler system.
+Keep the heat low & slow.
+And never leave it unattended.

-Please use extreme caution when melting & dealing with melted wax!
+Please use extreme caution when melting & dealing with ANY melted wax!
 Study up on all the dangers before attempting to do this yourself.

 Using My Solar Oven

 I prefer to use my solar oven for processing beeswax since there’s no heat source other than the power of the sun.
 I place that pot containing a small bit of water, the paper-lined strainer & raw wax into my solar oven.

 Melted Wax Cools & Solidifies

 When the wax has been filtered I bring the pot of melted wax inside.
 As it cools, the wax floats on top of the water and solidifies.

 But sometimes if too many tiny particles have come through the paper filter I’ll chunk up the solid beeswax & filter it again.
 I typically don’t worry about a few tiny flecks though.

 Pouring Clean Wax Into Molds

 I’ve got these cute *Silicone Bee and Comb molds that I use for some of the melts.
-Or sometimes I use a small *silicone muffin tin for larger beeswax disks.
+Or sometimes I just use a small *silicone muffin tin for larger beeswax disks.

 (Note: When I have extra beeswax I’ll often sell it on my Online Store.
 Anything purchased from our online store helps support this blog.
 So thank you!